 A grade of "I" is given by the instructor only when a student who is otherwise doing acceptable work is unable to complete a course.
 A Request for Grade of Incomplete form must be submitted by the student with the understanding that the work is to be completed by the date given by the Faculty member but no more than one calendar year.
-This timeline is up to the Faulty member of the course.
+This timeline is up to the Faculty member of the course.
 If you are working on completing a course for an "I" grade, you must be enrolled in at least one graduate-level credit to maintain continuous enrollment.
 The credit hour(s) used to maintain continuous enrollment can be a graduate-level course, research (592, 792), thesis (599), dissertation (799), or continuing registration (595, 695, 795).
 A student does not have to register or pay additional fees for a course where a grade of incomplete has been received in order to complete the course.
 If the work has not been completed after one calendar year, the mark of incomplete remains an "I" and becomes a permanent part of the transcript.
-To repeat the course for credit, a student must reregister and pay tuition and fees.
+To repeat the course for credit, a student must re-register and pay tuition and fees.
 The grade for the repeated courses will appear on the transcript but will not replace the permanent "I".
+No student may have more than two (2) incompletes at any one time.
+A student is barred from taking further coursework until one or more of the incompletes is removed.
 Additional information regarding ASU grading policies may be found at Grades and Grading Policies